Types of Municipalities in Alberta

 The council of a municipal district or specialized municipality can designate an unincorporated community that is within its boundaries to be a hamlet.
 A community can be a hamlet if it consists of five or more dwellings, has a generally accepted boundary and name, and contains land that is used for non-residential purposes.

-The Province, through Alberta Municipal Affairs, is responsible for all functions of local government in the improvement districts, including the levy and collection of taxes.
+The Province, through Alberta Municipal Affairs (or Alberta Environment and Parks for Kananaskis Improvement District), is responsible for all functions of local government in the improvement districts, including the levy and collection of taxes.

 Five of the eight I.D.s are located in national parks: I.D.
 No. 4 (Waterton), I.D.
 No. 9 (Banff), I.D.
 No. 12 (Jasper), I.D.
 No. 13 (Elk Island) and I.D.
 No. 24 (Wood Buffalo) while two are provincial parks: Kananaskis Improvement District (including Kananaskis Provincial Park) and I.D.
 No. 25 (Willmore Wilderness) as well as I.D.
 No 349.
 The provincial and federal governments have primary governing responsibility in these areas except for school affairs.